This water pollution STEM challenge helps kids explore how to clean polluted water using simple materials.

 What does this activity teach?

-This activity helps kids understand how water pollution affects the environment and how engineers design systems to remove pollutants.
+This activity helps kids understand how water pollution affects the environment and how engineers design solutions to remove pollutants.
 Students explore concepts such as separating mixtures, absorption, and environmental protection.

 Is this activity safe for kids?